-We stopped at McDonald's for breakfast before we drove over to the NRHS Convention Hotel, the Nashville Airport Hotel.
-We went to the second floor for a brief safety meeting before we went back down and I had Bus Three which all my usual passengers boarded plus a few new ones.
-We left for Chattanooga down Interstate 24 and made a rest stop at the Georgia Rest Area.
-From there we made it to the Tennessee Railroad Museum.Railroad History
+Elizabeth, Bob and I stopped at McDonald's for breakfast before we drove over to the National Railway Historical Society Convention hotel, the Nashville Airport Hotel.
+We went to the second floor for a brief safety meeting before we went back down and I had Bus Three which all my usual passengers boarded as well as a few new ones.
+We left for Chattanooga down Interstate 24 and made a rest stop at the Georgia Rest Area before continuing to the Tennessee Railroad Museum.Railroad History

-After the Chattanooga, Rome & Columbus Railroad encountered financial problems as a result of the Panic of 1893, it was sold in 1897 to Simon Borg and Company and reorganized as the Chattanooga, Rome & Southern Railroad.
+During the Panic of 1893, it was sold in 1897 to Simon Borg and Company and reorganized as the Chattanooga, Rome & Southern Railroad.
 Its tracks ran from Chattanooga to Carrollton, where it met the Central of Georgia.
-Along the way it passed through Chickamauga, LaFayette, Summerville, Rome, Cedartown, Buchanan, and Bremen.
+Along the way it passed through Chickamauga, LaFayette, Summerville, Rome, Cedartown, Buchanan and Bremen.

 In 1900 the CR&S purchased the Chattanooga & Durham Railroad, a 17-mile line that ran west from Chickamauga to coal mines atop Lookout Mountain.